TristanDesjardins/snake-AI-deep-Q-learning/README.md

 # snake-AI-deep-Q-learning
-Snake AI with reinforcement learning, more precisely Deep Q learning (using pytorch and pygame).
+Snake AI with reinforcement learning (deep Q learning) using pytorch and pygame.
 It was a challenge I gave myself.
 Enjoy! :blush:

 ## Preview